EdgeTX/edgetx-user-manual/bw-radios/model-select/setup.md

 * **=** Switch is set to the same state it was in when the model was last used (it keeps old state).

 {% hint style="info" %}
-To use customisable switches like a traditional hardware 6-POS implementation (Horus, TX16S,...), leave the customizable switches at the default settings (all switches set to 2POS, Group 1).
+To use customizable switches like a traditional hardware 6-POS implementation (Horus, TX16S,...), leave the customizable switches at the default settings (all switches set to 2POS, Group 1).
 Configure Group 1 to be "Always On" and SW1 to be selected on model/radio start.
-You can then use select GR1 on the input or mixes page, to get just like the prior 6-POS behaviour.&#x20;
+You can then use select GR1 on the input or mixes page, to get just like the prior 6-POS behavior.
 {% endhint %}

+**OFF / ON Colors and Lua Override (select radios)** - On radios with RGB-illuminated customizable switches, OFF and ON color pickers (R/G/B) are shown for each switch, along with a Lua Override toggle for each state that lets a running Lua script override the configured color at runtime.

 <figure><img src="../../.gitbook/assets/setup2.png" alt=""><figcaption><p>Trims settings</p></figcaption></figure>